MarieComet/elementor-posts-ms/README.md

-# Elementor Skins Posts Mulsitie
+# Elementor Skins Posts Multisite

 Add new skins to Elementor Posts widget to query multisite posts.
 New control added in "Query" widget section.